corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/operations/deployment/firewall-deployment.md

 `vmNodesPrimary` and `vmNodesSecondary` are meant to be located in different datacentres and in case when one of the datacentres is unavailable, the whole application plant will be running on the other datacentre’s hardware.

-In this setup Corda Nodes for each of the entities work in Hot-Cold mode.
+In this setup, Corda nodes for each of the entities work in Hot-Cold mode.
 Which means that if the node is running on `vmNodesPrimary`, the node for the same identity on `vmNodesSecondary` cannot even be started.
 For more information, please see Hot-cold high availability deployment.

 This implies that when starting nodes they should be running in re-start loop.

-In order to start Corda Node normally on any of the hosts (`vmNodesPrimary` or `vmNodesSecondary`) for either of the entities (`Entity A` or `Entity B`) the following command should be used from the base directory:
+In order to start Corda node normally on any of the hosts (`vmNodesPrimary` or `vmNodesSecondary`) for either of the entities (`Entity A` or `Entity B`) the following command should be used from the base directory:

 ```bash